bhomaidan1990/HCI-Project/Interview.md

 1. What can you understand from this Model generally? (to evaluate intuitivity and simplicity)
 2. How confident do you feel to use this Model to control appliances in your house? (to evaluate initial acceptability)
-3. Does this Model seems to be easy to use? (to evaluate initial acceptability)
+3. How can you use this model to do this functionality(1 2 3)? (to evaluate initial acceptability)
 4. Is it easy to move from room to room? (to evaluate portability)

 >For question 1, an open question maybe more suitable.
 Like <u>could you tell me what possible meaning of the icons on the panel?</u> Then base on their reply, we can set a score for that.
 This is for the **ease-of-use** evaluation.